 FAQs on Medicare Coverage and Costs Related to COVID-19 Testing and Treatment

 More than 60 million people ages 65 and older and younger adults with long-term disabilities are covered by Medicare.
 Due to their older age and higher likelihood of having serious medical conditions than younger adults, virtually all Medicare beneficiaries are at greater risk of becoming seriously ill if they are infected with SARS-CoV-2, the coronavirus that causes COVID-19.
 COVID-19 is an infectious disease which currently has no cure, although several therapeutics and vaccines have been or are being developed.
 Diagnosis of COVID-19 is confirmed through testing, and treatment varies based on the severity of illness.
-According to data from the Centers for Medicare & Medicaid Services (CMS), through September 12, 2020, there have been 1.2 million cases of COVID-19 among Medicare beneficiaries and 0.3 million hospitalizations.
+According to data from the Centers for Medicare & Medicaid Services (CMS), through November 20, 2021, there have been over 6 million cases of COVID-19 among Medicare beneficiaries and 1.6 million hospitalizations.

 Does Medicare cover testing for COVID-19?

 In April 2022, the Biden Administration finalized an initiative providing for Medicare coverage of up to 8 at-home COVID tests per month for Medicare beneficiaries with Part B, including beneficiaries in traditional Medicare and Medicare Advantage.
 Under this new initiative, Medicare beneficiaries can get the tests at no cost from eligible pharmacies and other entities; they do not need to pay for the tests and submit for reimbursement.
 Medicare Advantage plans can also opt to cover the cost of at-home tests, but this is not required.